chillicao/mmc4w/README.md

 To make it one of the "things that work" for every mpd fan, beyond [this](https://github.com/drgerg/mmc4w/blob/main/is_mmc4w_for_you.md) piece of information, which definitely is a lot bigger than the 5 if statements my latest commits contain to make the program work.
 Gratitude goes to drgreg for sharing this personal project.

 some todos:
-- make it not crash and ruin the music experience if mpd happens to have even 1 file missing 'track' or 'title' tags..
+- make it not crash and ruin the music experience if mpd happens to have even 1 file missing 'track' or 'title' tags..;
-- remove blocking mpd queries and even the ability to be smart with elapsed vs duration, or change it to polling or OPT-INs
+- remove blocking mpd queries and even the ability to be smart with elapsed vs duration, or change it to polling or OPT-INs;
-- make artwork related cruft optional
+- make artwork related cruft optional, embedded in main window;
-- revisit unecessary buttons, menu options
+- revisit unecessary buttons, menu options;
-- custom title bar, move info strings there
+- custom title bar, move info strings there.

 -----